pb82/prometheus-toolbox/README.md

 # Prometheus Toolbox

 A CLI tool to generate metrics data for the [Prometheus](https://prometheus.io/) monitorig system.
-It allows you to define time series and values and send them directly to a Prometheus instance using the remote write protocol.
+It allows you to define time series and values and send them directly to Prometheus using the remote write protocol.

 ## Why?